 Sunfish concentrate to spawn in water depths that range anywhere from one to ten feet, but are usually found at the shallower end of this range.
-Bluegill seem to opt for slightly shallower areas, but it's not unusual to see shellcracker and bluegill intermingle, using the same bedding areas at the same time.
-Redear sunfish (shellcracker) typically begin spawning about one month before bluegill.
+Bluegill seem to opt for slightly shallower areas, but it's not unusual to see redear sunfish and bluegill intermingle, using the same bedding areas at the same time.
+Redear sunfish typically begin spawning about one month before bluegill.

 Seasonal advice for bluegill and redear sunfish:

-In south Florida, shellcracker may spawn as early as the last week of February but more likely around the fourth week of March.
-In central Florida, they could first go onto spawning beds during late March.
-If water temperatures remain low through March in central Florida waters, then expect shellcrackers to concentrate for spawning between the second and fourth weeks of April.
+In south Florida, redear sunfish may spawn as early as the last week of February but more likely around the fourth week of March.
+In central Florida, they may first spawn in late March.
+If water temperatures remain low through March in central Florida, then expect redear sunfish to spawn between the second and fourth weeks of April.
 In the panhandle, they will likely begin to concentrate in the third or fourth weeks of May.
-Shellcracker will bed well into August, while bluegill will periodically spawn throughout the summer months and, sometimes, even as late as November in south Florida.
+Redear sunfish will bed well into August, while bluegill will periodically spawn throughout the summer months and sometimes even as late as November in south Florida.